AlishaSoedamah/AlishaSoedamah/README.md

 #### My hobbies include
 - Coming up with ideas for websites and assembling them into actual responsive websites
 - Creating web designs
-- Making puzzles (especially nonograms)
+- Making puzzles (particularly nonograms)
 - Reading

 #### A little more about me